jing-interactive/Live4D/README.md

 Live4D
 =========

-Point cloud streaming system for devices supported by Cinder-DepthSensor.
+Point cloud streaming system for devices supported by Cinder-DepthSensor, x64 only.

 To build this project, you need: